 Working With Sugar

 There is nothing terribly mysterious or complicated about making candy, but if you are new to the world of confectionery, you might find some of the recipe instructions confusing.
 Candies that are based on a sugar syrup—sugar and water boiled together—often give instructions to boil the syrup to a specific temperature.
-To make these recipes, you will either need a candy thermometer, or will need to be familiar with the “cold-water method” of temperature checking.
-The chart and pictorial guide below will explain how to use this old-fashioned method to determine candy temperature.
+To make these recipes, you will either need a candy thermometer or will need to be familiar with the “cold-water method” of temperature checking.

 Additionally, some traditional recipes call for the candy to be “pulled,” as in taffy or ribbon candy.
-Pulling candy takes a little practice, and the photo guide below will help you understand each step of the process.
+Pulling candy takes a little practice, but it's easy once you have the hang of it.

 Working With Chocolate

 After sugar, chocolate is probably the most common candy ingredient, so it is important to know how to successfully work with chocolate.
-These pages will explain how to properly perform the most common chocolate tasks, from chopping to melting to tempering.
-If you make a mistake while working with chocolate—and who hasn’t?—there are also solutions and suggestions for salvaging your chocolate.
+You'll need to properly perform the most common chocolate tasks, from chopping to melting to tempering.
+But don't worry, if you make a mistake while working with chocolate—and who hasn’t?—there are ways to salvage your chocolate.

 Equipment for Making Candy